intmus/intas19-20/_02-introduction-to-diatonicism/dictation.md

 ### Melody

 Diatonic melodic phrases, especially those from the Classical era, typically fall into two types: (1) the sentence, and (2) the period.
-Diatonic melodies are often derived largely from chords I, IV, and V.
+Diatonic melodies are often derived largely from chords I, IV, V, and V<sup>7</sup>.

 Diatonic melodies use predictable cadence patterns (i.e. there may be an implied perfect cadence at the end).